 The detailed information collected by the SNB through its company discussions is evaluated in terms of quality and quantity and is used, along with other economic analyses and forecasts, as a basis for the Governing Board's quarterly monetary policy assessment.
 The SNB is not interested in individual companies, but in the aggregate, overall view of the Swiss economy, which evolves from the results of the discussions conducted.
 A summary of these results is published periodically on the SNB's website and in its Quarterly Bulletin (Business cycle signals).

 Do other central banks also conduct regional economic monitoring?

-Yes, a number of central banks also conduct regional economic monitoring, and recent years have seen a considerable overall rise in interest in this area.
-The SNB is in contact with various central banks in this regard.
+A number of central banks carry out regional economic monitoring.
+Recent years have seen a general rise in interest in this area.
+The SNB is in contact and shares findings with various central banks.

 What is the role of the Regional Economic Councils?

-The Regional Economic Councils support the SNB delegates in monitoring economic developments in their respective regions and explaining SNB policy.
+The Regional Economic Councils support the SNB's delegates in monitoring economic developments in their respective regions and explaining SNB policy.